unixgeek/cors-proxy/README.md

        wrangler publish
 ## Development Setup
+    npm install
 Optionally swap the `command` under `[build]` in `wrangler.toml` for better debugging.
 ### wrangler
 To use wrangler you will need to create a preview version of the namespace and replace `kv_namespaces` in `wrangler.toml` with the output.

-    wrangler kv:namespace create --preview default
+    npx wrangler kv:namespace create --preview default

 And a preview version of the `allowed_hostnames` key.
 Replace `ID` with the id from the previous step.

-    wrangler kv:key put allowed_hostnames "localhost,some.example.com" --namespace-id ID
+    npx wrangler kv:key put allowed_hostnames "localhost,some.example.com" --namespace-id ID

-Finally, run `wrangler dev` and it will build the project and allow you to preview it "locally".
+Finally, run `npx wrangler dev` and it will build the project and allow you to preview it "locally".
 Remember that it is running on the Cloudflare servers and not your local machine.

-For additional debugging and profiling, run `wrangler dev --inspect`.
+For additional debugging and profiling, run `npx wrangler dev --inspect`.

 ### miniflare
 To update the `allowed_hostnames` key when using miniflare, modify `.mf/kv/default/allowed_hostnames`.

 Then run miniflare.

-    miniflare --kv default --kv-persist
+    npx miniflare --kv default --kv-persist

 ## Docker
 A Docker image that hosts cors-proxy with miniflare is available.